Royal Marines Band Service: Instruments and leadership

 Like the British Army, Military snare (side) drums (MSD) are the principal instrument of the corps of drums; with the bugle being another core instrument.
 Bass drums are often used during parades and drum displays, while cymbals and single tenor drums are used during parades and ceremonies only.
 Bass drummers, cymbalists and tenor drummers on parade however, are for the most time percussionist, not buglers.
 Herald Fanfare trumpets (natural trumpets) are also performed on such occasions where a bugle fanfare would be inappropriate for such.
 The corps is led by a drum major and a bugle major serves as the principal player for it.
 The Corps Bugle Major and Corps Drum Major have specific ceremonial roles within the RMBS.
 The Warrant Officer Class 1 rank also acts as the specialist advisor for all RM Buglers in addition to the current Corps appointment they hold at that time.
-Currently (2022) the Corps Bugle Major of the Royal Marines holds the WO1 rank, but the predecessor held the Corps Drum Major appointment (WO1 from 2018 - 2022).
+Currently (2026) the Corps Drum Major of the Royal Marines holds the WO1 rank, but the predecessor held the Corps Bugle Major appointment (WO1 from 2022 - 2024.)